CodeCrowCorp/infinibuild-rider/README.md

 Once you've forked and cloned the project:

-`Run the project in Intellij IDEA`
+`Run the project in IntelliJ IDEA`

 ## Contributing